CoorpAcademy/docker-scspark/README.md

     docker-compose up  # launch cluster (Ctrl-C to stop)

 The SparkUI will be running at `http://${YOUR_DOCKER_HOST}:8080` with one worker listed.
-To run `pyspark`, exec into a container:
+To run `spark-shell`, exec into a container:

     docker exec -it example_master_1 /bin/bash
-    bin/pyspark
+    spark-shell

+Another interesting way of running your script is to use:

+    docker exec -it example_master_1 bash -c "sbt package && spark-submit target/scala-2.11/my-awesome-project_2.11-0.1.jar"

+And in another terminal:

+    docker exec -it example_master_1 nc -l -p 9999

+Now whatever words you type in netcat (`nc`) are counted by spark.

 # (OPTIONAL) Building the docker image yourself